-- Ideally, campus responses to a crisis begins before there is media attention.
-College and university administrators and key communicators have the responsibility to recognize the emergence of a potential crisis. - You all know the types of problems on college campuses that currently trigger public attention and scrutiny: natural or manmade disasters; campus violence including sexual assault, and especially gun violence; bomb threats; student protests; racial and other discrimination incidents; data breaches and scandal involving campus administration, coaches or athletes. - Every year brings new forms of opportunities for crisis.
-This year, of course, it's COVID-19 outbreaks and unpopularity of COVID-19 protection measures. - Using campus email address to send pornography to Canada. - It doesn't have to be your campuses' conduct.
+- Ideally, campus responses to a crisis begin before there is media attention.
+College and university administrators and key communicators have the responsibility to anticipate and recognize the emergence of a potential crisis. - You all know the types of problems on college campuses that currently trigger public attention and scrutiny: natural or man-made disasters; campus violence including sexual assault, and especially gun violence; bomb threats; student protests; racial and other discrimination or bias incidents; data breaches and scandal involving campus administration, coaches or athletes.